Collaboration Equilibrium in Federated Learning: Abstract

 \section{Abstract}

-In this paper, we focus on effective learning over a collaborative research network involving multiple clients.
-Each client has its own sample population which may not be shared with other clients due to privacy concerns.
-The goal is to learn a model for each client, which behaves better than the one learned from its own data, through secure collaborations with other clients in the network.
-Due to the discrepancies of the sample distributions across different clients, it is not necessarily that collaborating with everyone will lead to the best local models.
-We propose a learning to collaborate framework, where each client can choose to collaborate with certain members in the network to achieve a ``collaboration equilibrium", where smaller collaboration coalitions are formed within the network so that each client can obtain the model with the best utility.
-We propose the concept of benefit graph which describes how each client can benefit from collaborating with other clients and develop a Pareto optimization approach to obtain it.
-Finally the collaboration coalitions can be derived from it based on graph operations.
+Federated learning (FL) refers to the paradigm of learning models over a collaborative research network involving multiple clients without sacrificing privacy.
+Recently, there have been rising concerns on the distributional discrepancies across different clients, which could even cause counterproductive consequences when collaborating with others.
+While it is not necessarily that collaborating with all clients will achieve the best performance, in this paper, we study a rational collaboration called ``collaboration equilibrium'' (CE), where smaller collaboration coalitions are formed.
+Each client collaborates with certain members who maximally improve the model learning and isolates the others who make little contribution.
+We propose the concept of benefit graph which describes how each client can benefit from collaborating with other clients and advance a Pareto optimization approach to identify the optimal collaborators.
+Then we theoretically prove that we can reach a CE from the benefit graph through an iterative graph operation.
 Our framework provides a new way of setting up collaborations in a research network.
 Experiments on both synthetic and real world data sets are provided to demonstrate the effectiveness of our method.